Wiredcraft/buildkit/README.txt

 Get started building with Drupal fast.

-Build Kit is a basic distro meant to capture elements that are generally useful and make building Drupal sites and Drupal distros easier.
+Build Kit is a basic distribution meant to capture elements that are generally useful and make building Drupal sites and Drupal distributions easier.

 ## Modules